chrispwolf/night-tripper-platen/content/chapters/Referee Tools/encounters.md

 ## Encounter Lists

 Before play, prepare a list of encounters for each world, numbered from 1 to 6.
 For the first session, don't hesitate to repeat encounters on a world's list, or use the same encounters on multiple worlds.
 Remember that your prep should be easy and fun.
-Encounters numbered lower than the world's Authority attribute should be **insider** encounters, and those higher should be **outsiders**.
+Encounters numbered lower than the world's Authority attribute should be Insiders, and those higher should be Outsiders.
 The encounter numbered equal to Authority can be either, or can be an insider and outsider in conflict.
 When an encounter occurs in play, roll 1d6 and introduce the corresponding encounter, rolling disposition if necessary.

-The labels of "outsider" and "insider" are necessarily broad descriptions of a relationship to power structures and local governmental authority.They are fuzzy around the edges, and are not value judgements.
+The labels of Outsider" and Insider are necessarily broad descriptions of a relationship to power structures and local governmental authority.
+They are fuzzy around the edges, and are not value judgements.
 An encounter with corrupt militia members can be just as dangerous or more than an encounter with pirates.
 See the lists below for examples, or add them directly to your game.

 ### Example Insiders
-1. System Militia, patrolling in a gunship.
+1. System Militia patrolling in a gunship
-2. Noble's pleasure yacht.
+2. Noble's pleasure yacht
-3. Luxury Liner.
+3. Luxury Liner
 4. Gigacorp CEO in a branded cruiser
 5. Prisoner Transport
 6. Merchant, laden with goods